dart-lang/site-www/src/content/guides/language/evolution.md

 * Improvements to the type analysis of conditional expressions, if-null expressions and assignments, and switch expressions.
 * Aligning the pattern context type schema for cast patterns with the spec.
-* Making the type schema for the null-aware spread operator nullable for maps and set literals, to match the behavior for list literals.
+* Making the type schema for the null-aware spread operator (`...?`) nullable for maps and set literals, to match the behavior of list literals.

 ### Dart 3.3
 _Released 15 February 2024_